vijay15joseph/gemini-demo/README.md

 # Architecture

-Four Cloud Functions power the Pictionary and Gemini Playground demo.
-The basic architecture is shown below.
-Notice how both end the Pictionary and Gemini Playground user interface interface with the _Cloud Function - Serve_ via webhook.
+Four Cloud Functions _(Gen2)_ power the Pictionary and Gemini Playground demo.
+The basic architecture is shown in the diagram below.
+Notice how both Pictionary and the Gemini Playground user interface retreive results from the _Serve_ Cloud Function via webhook.

-The flag attribute determines which webpage data is served.
-In the example below the flag = _"text"_ indicating the the Gemini Playground webpage is calling the function.
+The `flag` attribute determines what data is served _(Pictionary or Gemini Playgound)_.
+In the example below, `flag = "text"` indicating the Gemini Playground webpage is calling the function.

 ## Example Request

-The curl command below shows an example http request from the _Serve_ Cloud Function.
+The curl command below shows an example http request directed at the _Serve_ Cloud Function.
+This function returns new results for display.

 ```curl
 curl --location 'https://us-central1-cf-data-analytics.cloudfunctions.net/gemini-example-serve' \